gspindles/mj-score-eval/README.md

 The scoring is based on the [Zung Jung scoring system](http://www.zj-mahjong.info/), but includes hands that are not included in the Zung Jung scoring system as well.

 The patterns are split into 13 broad category.
 Within each category [0] are families [0.0] of patterns [0.0.0].
 When scoring, you can match patterns across multiple families, but only one pattern match from each family, so pick the highest points pattern match from that family!
-For example, suppose a hand satisfies `Self Drawn : 5` and `Three Kongs : 120`, then lesser patterns such as `One Kongs : 5` and `Two Kong : 20` from the same family in `Pungs and Kongs` category do not get counted, unless specifically noted otherwise.
+For example, suppose a hand satisfies `Self Drawn : 5` and `Three Quartets : 120`, then lesser patterns such as `One Quartets : 5` and `Two Quartet : 20` from the same family in `Triplets and Quartets` category do not get counted, unless specifically noted otherwise.

 Hands may satisfies patterns from multiple families, thus scoring the sum of points from each individual patterns.
 However, this additive scoring caps at a maximum of 320 points limit.
 There are quite a few patterns, called `Limit Hands`, that rewards points at or beyond this 320 points limit.
 However, they are their own cap - creating a hand that satisfies multiple limit patterns will simply score the highest point value among them.
-For example, a hand satisfying `All Honor Pungs : 320` and `Big Four Winds : 400` will simply reward the higher value of 400 point.
+For example, a hand satisfying `All Honor Triplets : 320` and `Big Four Winds : 400` will simply reward the higher value of 400 point.

 ---